BHObserver/bhobserver/README.md

 --------------------- -->

 <!--
-I am a continuous improvement fullstack developer.<br/> I would like to build technology to improve people's lives.<br/> I have changed my career because of the covid quarantine :mask:, that was hard, but I have discovered this exciting new world for me, so I have burned the ships.
+I am a continuous improvement full-stack developer.<br/> I would like to build technology to improve people's lives.<br/> I have changed my career because of the covid quarantine :mask:, that was hard, but I have discovered this exciting new world for me, so I have burned the ships.
 -->